MicrosoftDocs/sdk-api/sdk-api-src/content/directxmath/nf-directxmath-xmfloat3x4a-operator-assign.md

 Type: **const XMFLOAT3X4A &**

-An lvalue reference to a constant **XMFLOAT3X4A** value whose vector component data the operator should copy into the current **XMFLOAT3X4A**.
+An lvalue reference to a constant **XMFLOAT3X4A** value whose vector component data the operator should copy into the current instance of **XMFLOAT3X4A**.

 ## -returns